You can get a sample pattern here. The big things to remember are:

 - Submit your pattern using our Submissions Guide as the template.
 Microsoft Word or Pages are both good choices.
 We use Track Changes during the editing process so we need something that can track the changes – so we can note edits and you can easily confirm them.
 If you don’t have Microsoft Word or Pages drop us a line and we’ll figure something out!

-- Charts in .PNG format if you’re outputting them from StitchMastery (please DO NOT use JPEG)
+- Charts in .PNG format if you’re outputting them from StitchMastery (Please DO NOT use JPEG – they don’t render nearly as well as PNGs.
+This is a general comment that’s not specific to Knotions.)

 - Schematics in .PNG or .GIF format